|Nadya Aisenberg (1929-1999)||In Memoriam.|

 American Journal of Poetry, Apeiron Review, Asses of Parnassus, Chiron Review, Plainsongs,

-magazines.
-His seventh book, Hard-Edged and Childlike, was published by Main Street Rag in 2014.
+His eighth book, Up Close And Nuclear, was published by Main Street Rag in 2019.
 Visit

 ||Helen Degen Cohen